mohit2708/PHP/InterviewQuestions.md

 Some common operations are performed by all animals, but in a different way as well.
 When an operation is performed in a different way, it is a good candidate for an abstract method (forcing subclasses to provide a custom implementation).

-Ques.
-What is Polymorphism ?
-When one task is performed by different ways i.e known as polymorphism.
-Polymorphism is ability to use function & method in different ways.
-Ques.
-Types of Polymorphism?
-Polymorphism could be static and dynamic both.
-Overloading is static polymorphism while, overriding is dynamic polymorphism.
-Compile time polymorphism (Static) - Method Overloading Runtime time polymorphism (Dynamic) - Method Overriding Overloading is defining functions/methods that have same signatures with different parameters in the same class.
-Overriding is redefining parent class functions/methods in child class with same signature.
-So, basically the purpose of overriding is to change the behavior of your parent class method.
- The overloading methods are invoked when interacting with properties or methods that have not been declared or are not visible in the current scope.
-The rest of this section will use the terms "inaccessible properties" and "inaccessible methods" to refer to this combination of declaration and visibility.

 Interface:- An interface is a description of action that object can do. jo interface mai function honge wo class mai hona jaruri hai.